OWASP/wrongsecrets/aws/README.md

 Are you done playing?
 Please run `terraform destroy` to clean up.

 ### Test it

+In `k8s-vault-minikube-start.sh` comment the line that says `minikube start ..` near the top of the file.
+This allows the script to be compatible with AWS infrastructure.
+Run it and follow the steps outlined in the main README as normal.

 ### A few things to consider